mitel-networks/third-party-chat-bots/azure-bot-handoff/README.md

 # Demo Azure Chat-Bot Handoff to Mitel MiCC-B Human Agent

 This project, [CL-13602](https://mitel.atlassian.net/browse/CL-13602), is a Proof of Concept to demonstrate human handoff of Azure Chat Bot conversations to a human Agent on a Mitel MiCC-B Contact Center.
+For more information, see our [Confluence Page on 3rd Party Chatbots](https://mitel.atlassian.net/wiki/spaces/CP/pages/614461767823/3rd+Party+Chatbots).

 Uses [Bot Framework](https://dev.botframework.com) v4